 For more information, contact firstname.lastname@example.org.

-The Maryland Institute Collage of Art (MICA) announces a call for artists for the Alfred And Trafford Klots International Program for Artists 2018.
-This eight-week artist’s residency in Léhon, a “Petite Cité de Caractère,” is a short walk along the river Rance from Dinan, a “Ville d’Art et d’Histoire.”
+The Maryland Institute College of Art (MICA) announces a call for artists for the The Alfred And Trafford Klots International Program for Artists 2019, an eight-week artist’s residency in Léhon, France, a “Petite Cité de Caractère.”
+It is short walk along the river Rance from Dinan, a “Ville d’Art et d’Histoire.”

 About The Maryland Institute College of Art

-The Maryland Institute College of Art (MICA) was established in 1826 in Baltimore, Maryland.
-It is the oldest continuously degree-granting college of art in the nation.
-MICA has become the leader in the education of artists and designers.
-They foster a community of talented, creative individuals committed to redefining the boundaries of art and design and expanding their own vision and perspective through rigorous study.
+The Maryland Institute College of Art (MICA) was established in 1826 in Baltimore, Maryland, and is the oldest continuously degree-granting college of art in the nation.
+MICA has become the leader in the education of artists and designers by fostering a community of talented, creative individuals committed to redefining the boundaries of art and design and to expanding their own vision and perspective through rigorous study.
 MICA assumed oversight of the Alfred and Trafford Klots International Program for Artists in 1995.
-The Program was created by the late Isabel Klots.
-It honors her father-in-law and husband, who welcomed fellow artists to their home in Brittany.
+The program was created by the late Isabel Klots to honor her father-in-law and husband, who welcomed fellow artists to their home in Brittany.